Michael I. Yarymovych

 Michael Ihor Yarymovych (born October 13, 1933) is President of Sarasota Space Associates, an aerospace consultant providing services to the aerospace industry and government.
 He is Senior Fellow of the United States Air Force Scientific Advisory Board (SAB) and has served on numerous SAB and Defense Science Board studies.

-He retired from the Boeing Company in 1998 as Vice President of International Technology in the Information, Space and Defense Systems organization.
-Prior to the merger of Rockwell International with Boeing he was Vice President and Associate Center Director of the Systems Development Center, which focused the corporation’s resources on new high technology advanced concepts requiring the skills of many divisions.
-He had joined Rockwell in 1977 as Vice President Engineering of the Aerospace Operations in leadership positions of programs such as the Space Shuttle, Global Positioning System and the B1B strategic aircraft.
+Early life

+Michael was born in Poland of Ukrainian parents.
+The family had to move because their native city of Ternopil was ruined in WWII.
+It was young Michael’s experience during the Berlin Airlift in 1948 that shaped his inspiration to dedicate his life to airspace:

+The family immigrated to the United States in 1952.

 Career

 Dr. Yarymovych completed his B. Eng Sc. in Aeronautical Engineering magna cum laude at New York University 1955, earned his M.S. degree in engineering mechanics from Columbia University and his D. Eng.
 Sc. in engineering mechanics also from Columbia, as a Guggenheim Fellow.

 He started his engineering career in 1959 at Avco R&D Division leading projects in electric propelled space systems.
 In 1962 he joined NASA Headquarters as Assistant Director of Systems Engineering on the Apollo project and later moved to the Air Force as Technical Director of the Air Force Manned Orbital Laboratory, and Deputy for Requirements to the Assistant Secretary for Research and Development.
 In 1970 he was posted in Paris as Director of the NATO Advisory Group for Aerospace Research and Development (AGARD), which was later changed to be the NATO Research and Technology Organization (RTO),currently known as NATO Science and Technology Organization (STO).
 In the 1990s he was elected Chairman of AGARD and later of RTO.
 From 1973 to 1975 he served as the Chief Scientist of the U.S. Air Force, which was followed by a Presidential appointment to be the Assistant Administrator of the US Energy Research and Development Administration responsible for field operations of the national and government owned energy (former AEC) laboratories.

+From 1991 to 1997 Dr. Yarymovych was President of the International Academy of Astronautics, of which he was vice president for Scientific Programs since 1985.
+He retired from the Boeing Company in 1998 as Vice President of International Technology in the Information, Space and Defense Systems organization.
+Prior to the merger of Rockwell International with Boeing he was Vice President and Associate Center Director of the Systems Development Center, which focused the corporation’s resources on new high technology advanced concepts requiring the skills of many divisions.
+He had joined Rockwell in 1977 as Vice President Engineering of the Aerospace Operations in leadership positions of programs such as the Space Shuttle, Global Positioning System and the B1B strategic aircraft.